coffeebank/soju/README.md

 ## License

-Soju is licensed under the GPLv3 License, which allows changes as long as your source remains open-source.
+Soju is licensed under the GPLv3 License, which allows changes as long as your code remains open-source.

 Soju is not endorsed by Spotify.
-Soju uses copyrighted data from the Spotify Web API under license.
+Soju uses copyrighted content from the Spotify Web API under license.

 Feel free to modify Soju for white-label purposes, but please keep all credits per `LICENSE`.